k-gunjan/DID-Chimp-Felidae-Network/README.md

-# Substrate Front End Template
+# Front End Template For Felidae Chain

-This template allows you to create a front-end application that connects to a [Substrate](https://github.com/paritytech/substrate) node back-end with minimal configuration.
+This template allows you to create a front-end application that connects to a substrate based felidae Node [Substrate](https://github.com/paritytech/substrate) back-end with minimal configuration.
 To learn about Substrate itself, visit the [Substrate Documentation](https://docs.substrate.io).

 The template is built with [Create React App](https://github.com/facebook/create-react-app) and [Polkadot js API](https://polkadot.js.org/docs/api/).
 Familiarity with these tools will be helpful, but the template strives to be self-explanatory.

 ## Using The Template